Falc00n007/RoomVu-Task-V2/README.md

 **This is changed and customized and named version 2, Version 2 of this product has the same features and functionality as Version 1, but with improved flexibility for customization thanks to the separation of manifest files.

+**Considering that i saied, the submitted task will have more aspects of checking and understanding my technical values for you.
+I tried to explain the steps completely in order and in detail.
+Or in general terms (line by line).
+But in the end, my suggestion for doing this task professionally will be as follows:**

+**Managing Docker images in Kubernetes can be done using a combination of Ansible, Terraform, and/or Puppet.
+Here are some steps you can follow to get started:**

+*   Define your infrastructure as code (IaC): Decide which IaC tool you want to use - Ansible, Terraform, or Puppet - to define your infrastructure resources such as nodes, containers, and services.

+*   Define the Docker image: Define your Docker image within your IaC code.
+You can specify the container image tag, repository location, and relevant configurations.

+*   Build and push the Docker image: Use a Dockerfile to build your application, and then push it to a container registry such as DockerHub or Google Container Registry.

+*  Deploy the image: Use your IaC tool to deploy your Docker image to Kubernetes.
+This can be done by defining a Kubernetes deployment YAML file that specifies the Docker image and any other required configuration settings.

+* Automate the process: Once you have defined your IaC code to deploy your Docker images in Kubernetes, you can automate the entire process by using CI/CD tools such as Jenkins, GitLab CI, or CircleCI.

+**By following these steps, you can manage your Docker image projects in Kubernetes using Ansible, Terraform, or Puppet.**

 This change will make it easier for DovOps guys to tailor the product to their specific needs.
 The development and implementation steps for Version 2 remain the same as in previous versions, leveraging the expertise of DevOps guys.**